bsd5/book/src/ch13-01-closures.md

 The reason `sort_by_key` is defined to take an `FnMut` closure is that it calls the closure multiple times: once for each item in the slice.
 The closure `|r|
-r.width` doesn’t capture, mutate, or move out anything from its environment, so it meets the trait bound requirements.
+r.width` doesn’t capture or move out anything from its environment, so it meets the trait bound requirements given by `FnMut`.

 In contrast, Listing 13-8 shows an example of a closure that implements just the `FnOnce` trait, because it moves a value out of the environment.
 The